 We Are Family – On families of all kinds and how they shape us.

 Moving Forward – On growth, resilience, and well-being for all.

 Come Together – On unity, equity, and understanding in a divided world.

 Everyday Heroes – On acts of bravery, character, and kindness that transform our world in ways big and small.

 Many Voices – On diversity, our differences, and the similarities that connect us all.

 Good Neighbors – On the power of community, kindness, and taking action where you live.

 When your Action Book Club gathers to talk about the book you’ve chosen, use these questions—or your own—to get the conversation flowing.

-Is your Action Book Club group ready to choose a project to improve your community?
+Is your Action Book Club group ready to choose a project to benefit your community?
 Be inspired by one of the activities from the list below or dream up another fitting project to make your neighborhood a better place.
-Tip: Don’t be afraid to start small!

 - Write thank-you notes to neighbors and businesses in your community who are making a positive impact on where you live.